onestardao/WFGY/TensionUniverse/BlackHole/Q001_riemann_hypothesis.md

 * [TU Tension Scale Charter](../Charters/TU_TENSION_SCALE_CHARTER.md)
 * [TU Global Guardrails](../Charters/TU_GLOBAL_GUARDRAILS.md)

 ### Effective layer boundary

-* All objects used here (state spaces `M`, observables, invariants, tension scores, counterfactual "worlds") live at the effective layer.
+* All objects used here (state spaces `M`, observables, invariants, tension scores, counterfactual worlds) live at the effective layer.
 * No step in this file gives a constructive mapping from raw experimental or simulation data into internal TU fields.
 * No step exposes any deep TU generative rule or any first principle axiom system.

 ### Encoding and fairness

-* Admissible encoding classes, reference profiles and weight families used in this page are constrained by the shared TU charters listed above.
+* Admissible encoding classes, reference profiles, weight menus, coupling rules, ladder specs, arithmetic data protocols, and tolerance models used in this page are constrained by the shared TU charters listed above.
 * For every encoding class referenced here:

-  * its definition, parameter ranges and reference families are fixed at the charter level before any problem specific tuning;
+  * its definition, parameter menus, reference families, and protocol contracts are frozen at the charter level before any evaluation,
-  * these choices may depend on general physical or mathematical considerations and on public benchmark selections, but not on the unknown truth value of this specific problem;
+  * these choices may depend on general mathematical considerations and on public benchmark selections, but not on the unknown truth value of this specific problem,
-  * no encoding is allowed to hide the canonical answer as an uninterpreted field, label or parameter.
+  * no encoding is allowed to hide the canonical answer as an uninterpreted field, label, or parameter.

 ### Tension scale and thresholds

 * All mismatch terms `DeltaS_*` and tension functionals in this file are treated as dimensionless or normalized quantities, defined up to a fixed monotone rescaling specified in the TU Tension Scale Charter.
-* Thresholds such as `epsilon_*`, `delta_*` and experiment cutoffs are always interpreted relative to that fixed scale.
+* Thresholds such as `epsilon_*`, `delta_*`, and experiment cutoffs are interpreted relative to that fixed scale.
 * Changing the tension scale requires an explicit update of the TU Tension Scale Charter, not an edit of individual problem files.

 ### Falsifiability and experiments

 * Experiments described in this document are tests of TU encodings, not tests of the underlying canonical problem itself.
 * The rule "falsifying a TU encoding is not the same as solving the canonical statement" applies globally, even where it is not restated.
-* When required observables cannot be reliably estimated in practice, the outcome of the corresponding experiment is recorded as "inconclusive", not as confirmation.
+* When required observables cannot be reliably estimated in practice, the outcome is recorded as inconclusive, not as confirmation.

 ### Interaction with established results